pulumiverse/.github/governance/articles-of-association.md

 Pulumiverse has a board that consists of five board members.
 Board members hold their role for two years; voting is staggered as such:

-We elect board members 1 and 2 in term 1, elected for two years.
-In term 2, we elect board members 3, 4 and 5.
+We elect the board leader and board members 1 and 2 in term 1, elected for two years.
+In term 2, we elect board members 3 and 4.
 We elect board members 3, 4 and 5 for one year the first year.

 Anyone (regardless of contributor or voting rights status) be can be nominated to become a board member, either by being nominated